PenangScienceCluster/SK-DBMS/01-front.md

 The steps below show how a master table can be derived from the last section:

-1. Construct an entity relationship diagram for each relation that brings 2 entities together (*refer to the first diagram above*).
+1. Construct an entity relationship model for each relation that brings 2 entities together (*refer to the first diagram above*).
 2. Attempt to create one single table that includes **all** attributes.
-    1. Fill in all the attributes into the table header
+    1. Fill in all attributes into the table header
     2. Add records (rows) to the table.
 The data can be random in nature, but make sure all entries are sensible representations of actual scenarios.
 3. Give an appropriate entity name for the table you have created so far.

-In an event where creating a single master table does not make sense (*e.g. groups of entities that do not relate to each other in any way based on the entity relationship diagrams*), create a table for each of the group while strictly following step 2 and step 3 above.
+In an event where creating a single master table does not make sense (*e.g. groups of entities that do not relate to each other in any way based on the entity relationship models*), create a table for each of the group while strictly following step 2 and step 3 above.

 ## Normalisation

 Students will need to split the large table into several normal forms, a process known as normalisation.
-Below is an example of an unnormalised form resembles a master table:
+Below is an example of an unnormalised form which resembles a master table:

 <DIV style="font-size: 0.8em;">